 - Develop, implement, and enforce a program to detect and eliminate illicit discharges into your small MS4. - Complete a comprehensive storm sewer system map showing the location of all outfalls and the names and location of all surface waters of the State that receive discharges from those outfalls.
-The comprehensive storm sewer system map shall also include your MS4 system, including catch basins, pipes, ditches, flood control facilities (retention/detention ponds), post-construction water quality Best Management Practices (BMPs) and private post construction water quality BMPs.
+The comprehensive storm sewer system map shall also include your MS4 system, including catch basins, pipes, ditches, flood control facilities (retention/detention ponds), post-construction water quality Best Management Practices (BMPs) (public and private), including type of practice (e.g. wet extended detention basin, bioretention, etc.).
 The map must be updated annually and as needed. - Mapping must contain a list of all Household Sewage Treatment Systems (HSTSs) connected to discharge to your MS4.
 This map shall include details on the type and size of conduits/ditches in your MS4 that receive discharges from HSTSs, as well as the water bodies receiving the discharges from your MS4.